Social Science Futures

 The Criminological Imagination

-This unit has a block structure to allow students to exercise their criminological imagination by studying specific areas of criminology in depth.
-The focus is on teaching students to use criminological concepts to better understand and solve problems in the world around them.
+This unit has a block structure to allow you to exercise your criminological imagination by studying specific areas of criminology in depth.
+The focus is on teaching you to use criminological concepts to better understand and solve problems in the world around you.

 Applied Quantitative Project